 What have we been told about Star Wars: Skeleton Crew so far?

-Disney isn’t being too forthcoming about what the series is going to involve.
-We do know that it’s going to be a coming-of-age show, ’80s Amblin movie-style, with Kathleen Kennedy comparing it to The Goonies but in space, and that it’s going to take place around the same period as The Mandalorian, as part of the “Mandoverse” phase Disney is currently building.
-With its comparatively massive budget (a sign that Disney thinks this show will go the distance in terms of viewership), we should expect to see some spectacular things from the costumes, sets, and effects departments, too—with some exciting looking new alien species being teased at D23, just for starters.
+Disney hasn’t been too forthcoming about what the series is going to provide.
+We do know that it’s going to be a coming-of-age show, ’80s Amblin movie-style, with Kathleen Kennedy comparing it to The Goonies but in space.
+We also know it’s going to take place during the New Republic era, just like The Mandalorian and Ahsoka, as part of the “Mandoverse” phase Disney is currently building.
+With its comparatively massive budget (a sign that Disney thinks this show will go the distance in terms of viewership), we should expect to see some spectacular things from the costumes, sets, and effects departments, too—with some exciting-looking new alien species being teased at D23, just for starters.

 What about the Star Wars: Skeleton Crew plot?

-Thanks to the first footage screening at Celebration we also have some idea of the plot now.
+Thanks to the first footage screened at Celebration, we now have a better grasp of the plot.
 Starting out on a small, heavily forested, Earth-like world, we get to see what normal everyday life in the Star Wars version of a suburb is like—the kind of place that’s been relatively untouched by decades of war.
-The children go to school, ride their (speeder) bikes, and dream of the same kind of excitement and adventure that small town kids always do.
-Sneaking out into the forests one night in search of some adventure, they seem to run into some trouble with pirates, mercenaries, or another group of classic Star Wars ne’er do wells.
+The children go to school, ride their (speeder) bikes, and dream of the same kind of excitement and adventure that small-town kids always do.
+Sneaking out into the forests one night in search of some adventure, they seem to run into some trouble with pirates, mercenaries, or another group of classic Star Wars ne’er-do-wells.
 One thing leads to another, and the kids end up taking a ship and flying off to escape—an escape which then finds them lost in the wider galaxy.

-With Jedi Jude Law stepping in as a mentor/father figure, and potentially teaching one or more of them to use the Force, the children spend the series trying to get home while dodging a new, sinister droid villain.
-Judging by the trailer, it seems like Jude Law’s character may be learning a few new things about attachments, and how the earlier Jedi order went too far.
+With Jedi Jude Law stepping in as a mentor/father figure, and potentially teaching one or more of the kids to use the Force, the children spend the series trying to get home while dodging a new, sinister droid villain.
+Judging by the trailer, it seems like Jude Law’s character may be learning a few new things about attachments and how the earlier Jedi Order went too far with its restrictions.

 Is Star Wars: Skeleton Crew a kids show?